DuckySoLucky/hypixel-discord-chat-bridge/README.md

 ### To-Do List

-- [ ] Automatic API key grabber
+- [ ] Setup inside a console
-  - Bot will automaticaly run `/api new` after joining hypixel and storing it info config
+  - Title
 - [ ] Fragbot Whitelist
   - Abiliy to make frag bot be used only by specified users or by guild members only